Ambedkar birth anniversary celebration subdued; tributes paid

+MaharashtraChief minister Uddhav Thackeray offered floral tributes in front of a photograph of Ambedkar at his residence 'Matoshree' in suburban Bandra.
+Thackeray in a statement said Ambedkar upheld principles of freedom, equality and brotherhood.

+"We should preserve these principles to keep the country united," he said.
+State Governor B S Koshyari offered floral tributes to Ambedkar in Raj Bhavan, while Deputy Chief Minister Ajit Pawar paid his respects at the Dalit icon's portrait at the state secretariat.

-Union minister Ramdas Athawale appealed to people to remain indoors.
+Union minister Ramdas Athawale appealed to Ambedkar's followers to stay indoors.
 "Garland Babasaheb's portrait at 11 am in the morning and in evening light lamp of equality outside your homes," he said in a tweet.

 "Let us stay indoors and pay tribute to Ambedkar who was known as a symbol of knowledge.
 Let us light a lamp for the Constitution of India," he tweeted.
 Mumbai Congress president Eknath Gaikwad in his message said, "Let us strive together to work towards a just and equal India.
 Ambedkar was the architect of our Constitution and also the driving force behind our greatest institutions."
 The Maharashtra Congress on its Twitter handle described Ambedkar as a "great crusader of social equality".